colinmsaunders/roshambolo/README.md

 has played "Rock" more often wins.
 If both players have played "Rock" the same amount of times, she who played "Paper" more wins.

-You can write a robot by implementing the `play()` function in `p_robot.py`:
+You write a robot by implementing the `play()` function in `p_robot.py`:

     def play(my_id, opponent_id):
         pass

 `my_id` is a unique identifier for your player, `opponent_id` identifies your opponent.
-Return 1 for ROCK, 2 for PAPER, or 3 for SCISSORS.
+Return 1 for rock, 2 for paper, or 3 for scissors.

 You will also be called to observe all results, even for games you aren't playing in: